George Young (American football executive)

-George Bernard Young (September 22, 1930 – December 8, 2001) was an American football player, coach, and executive.
+George Bernard Young (September 22, 1930 – December 8, 2001) was an American professional football executive.
 He served as the general manager of the New York Giants from 1979 to 1997.
 He was named NFL Executive of the Year five times.

 Early life

-Young was born on September 22, 1930 in Baltimore, Maryland.
-Young grew up in Baltimore's 10th Ward (east Baltimore) in a tough Irish-Catholic neighborhood, living over a bakery that was run by his mother's side of the family, just across the street from his father's bar.
+Young was born on September 22, 1930, in Baltimore, Maryland.
+Young grew up in Baltimore's 10th Ward (east Baltimore) in a tough Irish-Catholic neighborhood.
 He was an outstanding football player at Calvert Hall College, a Catholic high school then located in Baltimore, Maryland.
 He attended Bucknell University, where he was a starting defensive tackle for three seasons, team captain in 1951, and a member of the Phi Lambda Theta fraternity.
 He was named to the Little All-America first team and All-East first team in his senior year.
-Selected to play in the Blue–Gray game, he was selected by the Dallas Texans in the 1952 NFL Draft.
+Selected to play in the Blue–Gray game, he was selected by the Dallas Texans in the 1952 NFL draft.